-The portraiture of individuals participating in the Dandi March, and a modern rendition of that event in the past, symbolises the righteous anger of the citizenry.
-It is not an idealized piece of sculpture but one that contains the great truth about the people who succeeded in overthrowing the mammoth machinery of colonialism.
+The portraiture of individuals participating in the Dandi March and a modern rendition of that event in the past symbolises the righteous anger of the citizenry.
+It is not an idealised piece of sculpture, but one that contains the great truth about the people who succeeded in overthrowing the mammoth machinery of colonialism.

-The maverick sculptor, with his eye for crucial detail, has represented them all with taut sinews, which shows a tense mood of anticipation and a suppressed exhilaration.
+The maverick sculptor, with his eye for crucial detail, has represented them all with taut sinews, which show a tense mood of anticipation and a suppressed exhilaration.
 Optimism is etched on their faces with hints of smiles.
 The figures are larger than life.
-The aim, clearly, is not a simplistic mimesis but an embellished representation of a nation’s idea of the self.
+The aim, clearly, is not simplistic mimesis, but an embellished representation of a nation’s idea of the self.
 There are no flags here, no marks of nationhood, but only a vast diversity of individuals making their way forward together.

 The Scalpel Behind The Stone